Why PC?

 • PCs can emulate almost any handheld and stationary console games using freely available emulators.
 Sometimes even at much higher framerates, detail levels, and with better input than the original console permitted!
 [1] [[1]]

-• Backward and forward hardware compatibility of ~2 years
+• Backward and forward hardware compatibility for an enormous duration of time.

 • Can be upgraded if desired